DUTY OF DISCLOSURE

 We want to clarify your responsibilities when you take out an insurance policy so that KennCo can give you the protection you need.

 We need to be told many important and material facts so we can give you the maximum support when you need it.
 For a start, you must provide complete and accurate information to us before the cover starts and you must check that all the facts are correct on the statement of fact.
 It’s very important to remember that you must tell us about any material change to the risk following the inception of your policy, at renewal, or any other time while the policy is in force.
+It’s also important to note that in the case of property insurance, the failure to have property insurance in place could lead to a breach of the terms and conditions attaching to any loan secured on that property.

 A material fact is relevant information (or misinformation) which could influence our decision to either accept the risk, or the terms offered.
 Failure to disclose all of the information could invalidate your policy.
 This means that claims may not be paid in full or perhaps not at all.
 This failure to disclose could have serious consequences when attempting to obtain insurance from any other provider.